-Over-the-counter pain relievers like acetaminophen, ibuprofen, and aspirin can be very effective for headaches in adults.
-Most of these are safe for children, but due to the risk of Reye's syndrome, you should not give aspirin to a child or teenager unless specifically directed by a doctor.
+Over-the-counter (OTC) pain relievers can be very effective for headaches in adults.
+Acetaminophen, ibuprofen, and aspirin are easily available and generally safe in small doses.
+Most of these are safe for children, as well.
+However, aspirin is an important exception.
+Aspirin is associated with a risk of Reye's syndrome in children.
+Therefore, you should not give aspirin to a child or teen unless specifically directed by a doctor.

 Published By: Healthline Networks, Inc.